How Do Ford Adaptive Headlamps Work?

 - Slide the Adaptive Headlamps button to turn it on or off.

-*Available on select vehicles.
+*Feature is available on select vehicles.
+Features may vary based on model year, trim, options, packages, and supply availability.
+Use the Build and Price tool to view feature availability on current models.
+If you have questions or need more information, reference your Owner’s Manual or contact your Ford Dealer.
 Driver-assist features are supplemental and do not replace the driver’s attention, judgment, and need to control the vehicle.
 Refer to your Owner’s Manual for details and limitations.

 **Don’t drive while distracted.
 Use voice-operated systems when possible; don’t use handheld devices while driving.
 Some features may be locked out while the vehicle is in gear.
 Not all features are compatible with all phones.